 Zero Pinhole cameras are available off the peg in the UK

 Darkside has commenced working with the Hong Kong based company, as a previous UK importer fell by the wayside.

 When most camera products now are collections of microchips & driven by menus, the Zero Image pinhole cameras come as a refreshing change.
 No microchips, no plastic & not even a lens!
 Beautifully crafted from teak hardwood, and brought to a high standard of finish, these cameras are unique, and an ornament as well as a functional machine.

-A wide choice of formats, from 35mm, then taking in a wide range of roll film formats, 5×4″ and even a 10×8″ is on the way.
+A wide choice of formats, from 35mm, then taking in a wide range of roll film formats, 5×4″ and even a 10×8″ are now all in stock.